 What is Choose Responsibility?

-Choose Responsibility is a nonprofit organization.
-It promotes public awareness of the dangers of reckless alcohol consumption by adults age 18-20.
-It does this through a program of research, publication, education, and related activities.
+Choose Responsibility is a nonprofit group.
+It promotes public awareness of the dangers of reckless drinking by adults age 18-20.
+It does this through a program of research, education, and related activities.

-The organization seeks to stimulate informed public discussion about alcohol in American culture.
+The group seeks to stimulate informed public discussion about alcohol.
 It promotes policies that enable young adults age 18 to 20 to make mature decisions about alcohol.

-Its supporters argue that alcohol is a reality in the lives of young Americans.
+Its supporters argue that alcohol is a reality in the lives of young people.
 That’s a simple fact.
-We can’t deny, ignore, or legislated it away.
+We can’t deny, ignore, or legislate it away.

 For this reason, Choose Responsibility supports a series of changes.
 They would treat 18, 19 and 20 year-olds as the adults the law otherwise says they are.
-It believes that current drinking laws infantilize young adults and promote immature behaviors.
+It believes that current drinking laws infantilize young adults.
+That promotes immature behaviors.

-The organization supports a series of changes designed to allow young adults to consume alcoholic beverages.
+The group supports a series of changes.
+They’re designed to allow young adults to consume alcoholic beverages.

-Choose Responsibility proposes combining education, certification, and provisional licensing for 18-20 year-old high school graduates who choose to consume alcohol.
+Choose Responsibility proposes combining education, certification, and provisional licensing.
+Tthat’s for 18-20 year-old high school graduates who choose to drink alcohol.

-It proposes a comprehensive program that combines incentives and rewards for responsible, lawful behavior by adolescents.
+It proposes a comprehensive program.
+It combines incentives and rewards for responsible, lawful behavior.
 On the other hand, the policy applies punitive measures for illegal or irresponsible behavior.